qmk/qmk_firmware/keyboards/charue/charon/keymaps/via/readme.md

-# The default VIA keymap for charon
+# The VIA keymap for charon